Differences Between Finance and Consulting

 How To Get Into a Finance Role?

 The first step is to decide what you want to specialize in.
 Is it something that you want to do at least for the next 5-10 years?
 If yes, then choose whatever speaks to you.
 But if you feel that specializations are not for you, you can read on.
 In the next section, we will talk about careers in management consulting.
-To thrive in a management consulting career, all you need to have is a mindset of a generalist.
+To thrive in a management consulting career, all you need to have is a generalist mindset.
 So if you think being a specialist speaks to you, choose any of the above certifications and get going.

 A career in Management Consulting

-While finance careers are mainly built on the foundation of certification, management consulting needs a different route.
+While finance careers are mainly built on certification, management consulting needs a different route.
 Here’s what you should do to thrive in management consulting.

 First of all, let’s talk about the skills required to do great in a management consulting career.